Undiagnosed Gynecology Clinic

 Each year, 82,000 cases of gynecologic cancer are diagnosed, but detecting cancer in its earliest stages offers the best chance for cure.

 Some gynecologic cancers, especially ovarian cancer, tend to run in families.
 For this reason, if your mother, sister or daughter has been diagnosed with certain types of cancer, this may place you at an increased risk for developing the disease.
 Participating in screening and early detection examinations annually, a recommendation for all adults, is your best bet against cancer.

 About the Undiagnosed Gynecology Clinic

 - Chronic bloating

 If you experience any of these symptoms, or if your annual well-woman exam indicates the need for further evaluation, such as having abnormal results from a Pap test, health care professionals at the Cancer Prevention Center are available to help by performing additional tests or determining if treatment may be needed.

 The Undiagnosed Gynecology Clinic is also available to perform screening exams for women without any symptoms.
 These well-woman screening exams include Pap tests and pelvic examinations, which are recommended annually for all women over age 18.
-In this clinic, the MD Anderson standard of health care is now available for well-woman check-ups.

 Located in the Cancer Prevention Center, the Undiagnosed Gynecology Clinic offers you the expertise of specially trained, caring health care professionals delivering the highest quality of care that you expect from MD Anderson.